Revenue Sharing Agreements ("RSAs")

 |Revenue Sharing Agreements ("RSAs")||

-Florida.
-On February 9, 1999, the previous agreements with the Company's Arizona Revenue Sharing investors were modified and replaced by a RSA for the state of Florida for a price of $1,000,000.
-During fiscal 2016, 50% of the RSA for the state of Florida was repurchased by the Company.
+.
+On February 9, 1999, the previous agreements with the Company’s Arizona Revenue Sharing investors were modified and replaced by a RSA for the state of Florida for a price of $1,000,000.
 The revenue sharing agreement applies to net storage revenues originating from specimens from within the state of Florida.
 The revenue sharing agreement entitles the investors to revenues of up to a maximum of 33,000 storage spaces.

-Illinois.
-In 1996, the Company signed agreements with a group of investors (the “Erie Group”) entitling them to an on-going 50% share of the Company’s 75% share of the annual storage fees (“net storage revenues”) less a deduction for 50% of billing and collection expenses generated by specimens stored in the Illinois Masonic Medical Center for a price of $1,000,000.
+on-going50% share of the Company’s 75% share of the annual storage fees (“net storage revenues”) less a deduction for 50% of billing and collection expenses generated by specimens stored in the Illinois Masonic Medical Center for a price of $1,000,000.
 The agreements were modified in 1998 to broaden the covered specimens to those originating in Illinois and its contiguous states and stored in Oldsmar, Florida for a maximum of up to 33,000 storage spaces.
-Previously, the Company had repurchased 45% of the Illinois RSA.